francois-rozet/piqa/README.md

 pip install piqa
 ```

-Alternatively, if you need the lastest features, you can install it using
+Alternatively, if you need the latest features, you can install it using

 ```bash
 git clone https://github.com/francois-rozet/piqa